 A virtual colloquial series of events throughout Disability Community Month, Toward an Anti-Ableist Academy invites the campus community to learn more about creating a welcoming University climate that actively works toward embracing disability culture and experiences.
 The conference was created to provide an update on the work of the Student IDEA (Inclusion, Diversity, Equity, and Accessibility) Board, their recommendations and the ongoing work to implement them.

 The 2022 Conference started on October 20 and featured more than a dozen disability and accessibility advocates.
 All sessions have CART and ASL interpretation available.
-Recordings of the events will be available on the conference website soon.
+Recordings of the 2022 sessions are now available on the conference website.

 Disability Community Month